Ce$_3$Bi$_4$Ni$_3$ $-$ A large hybridization-gap variant of Ce$_3$Bi$_4$Pt$_3$: Abstract

 \section{Abstract}

 The family of cubic noncentrosymmetric 3-4-3 compounds has become a fertile ground for the discovery of novel correlated metallic and insulating phases.
 Here, we report the synthesis of a new heavy fermion compound, \cebini.
 It is an isoelectronic analog of the prototypical Kondo insulator \cebipt\ and of the recently discovered Weyl-Kondo semimetal \cebipd.
 In contrast to the volume-preserving Pt-Pd substitution, structural and chemical analyses reveal a positive chemical pressure effect in \cebini\ relative to its heavier counterparts.
-Based on the results of electrical resistivity, Hall effect, magnetic susceptibility, and specific heat measurements, we identify an energy gap of 65--70\,meV, about 8 times larger than that in \cebipt\ and about 45 times larger than that of the Kondo-insulating background hosting the Weyl nodes in \cebipd.
+Based on the results of electrical resistivity, Hall effect, magnetic susceptibility, and specific heat measurements, we identify an energy gap of 65--70\,meV, about eight times larger than that in \cebipt\ and about 45 times larger than that of the Kondo-insulating background hosting the Weyl nodes in \cebipd.
 We show that this gap as well as other physical properties do not evolve monotonically with increasing atomic number, i.e., in the sequence \cebini-\cebipd-\cebipt, but instead with increasing partial electronic density of states of the $d$ orbitals at the Fermi energy.
-To understand under which condition topological states form in these materials is a topic for future studies.
+This work opens the possibility to investigate the conditions under which topological states develop in this series of strongly correlated 3-4-3 materials.